Certificate of Insurance (COI)

 Who Needs a COI?

 The answer to this question depends on what role your company is playing in cooperation with another company.
-For example, if you are a construction company that is hiring a subcontractor to work on a project with, then you are going to have to request proof of insurance from them.
+For example, if you run a restaurant and cooperate with a company that provides you with meat products, you’re going to want to make sure that they are insured.

 Requesting a certificate of insurance doesn’t have anything to do with trust.
 It’s all about minimizing risk and making sure that you are covered if something happens to go wrong.
 Even if you trust the company you are collaborating with and you have worked with them many times, you should still make sure to ask for a COI every time you sign a new contract or agreement with them.
 This allows you to avoid a scenario in which you are taking unnecessary risks for the work that your partner company has been hired to perform.